Australian sun protective clothing

 Have you bought an item with the ARPANSA swing tag attached to it?

-The swing tag shows that the material in the product has been tested to the Australian standard for sun protective clothing and given an ultraviolet protection factor (UPF) rating by ARPANSA.
-The standard has been revised recently and published as AS4399:2020.
+The swing tag shows that the material in the product has been tested to the Australian standard for sun protective clothing AS 4399:2020 and given an ultraviolet protection factor (UPF) rating by ARPANSA.
+The 2020 revision was no longer a joint Australian/New Zealand standard.

 What does the UPF rating mean?